How much protein do I need per day in my diet?

 • Your cupped hand determines your carbohydrate servings. |

-Is it really effective to take the portions by hand?
+Is it really effective to take portions by hand?

 I know this question is ringing in your head.
 And the answer is that you don't have to worry.

-Taking portions by hand is 95% proven to be more accurate than carefully weighing, measuring, and tracking how much protein you should be consuming.
+It is 95% proven that taking portions by hand is more accurate than carefully weighing, measuring and tracking how much protein you should consume.

-In addition, it is easier and more convenient for you.
+Plus, it's easier and more practical for you.
 You need less effort and time involved.

 Benefits of consuming protein